Elaine's Literary Salon

 Previous Episodes

-Author of the Cold War Thriller series Bill Rapp is bringing his latest novel, “The Prague Spring,” to Elaine’s Literary Salon
+Author of the Cold War Thriller series Bill Rapp shares his latest novel, “The Prague Spring,” at Elaine’s Literary Salon

 Today at Elaine’s Literary Salon in Alexandria, VA, we are thrilled to bring back to town author Bill Rapp, who began his professional life as an academic, teaching European History at Iowa State University.
 A graduate of Notre Dame (B.A.), the University of Toronto (M.A.), and Vanderbilt (Ph.
 D.), Bill has always been particularly intrigued by German history.
 He says the last 35 years working for the U. S. Government has broadened his perspective to all of Europe and muchClick here to listen to the podcast!